ZachWu-NZ/PredictRiskScores/README.md

                                     nzdep=nzdep, diabetes=diab_status, af=hx_af, familyhx=familyhx,
                                     lld=lld, athrombi=athrombotics, bpl=bpl, sbp=sbp, tchdl=tchdl)
 ```
 The suite of functions in this package can be integrated into both `data.table` and `dplyr`.
-For example, if datasets are extremely large, then consider
+For example, when datasets are extremely large, consider
-using `data.table` along with `:=` notation.
+using `data.table` along with the `:=` notation.
 In the example below, a new column called `riskscore` is created.
-The syntax might seem confusing at first but performance very fast and is suited to large datasets.
+The syntax might seem confusing at first but it performances very fast.

 ```r
 library(data.table); setDT(DATA)